fredtan30/sql-challenge/README.md

 https://github.com/fredtan30/sql-challenge/blob/main/EmployeeSQL/data_analysis.sql

-Challenges is on converting date from string to date using the to_date function
+Challenges were on converting date from string to date using the to_date function